usnistgov/ZandrEA/README.md

 - Docker or Docker Desktop
 - The `make` utility (preferably a modern GNU version) is used create shortcuts and manage dependencies in the build process.
 Technically you could get by without having it on the host, and just issue the same `docker compose` commands manually, but it does simplify things.

-## Overview about the structure of this implementation
+## Overview of ZandrEA containerization

-This build consists of four Docker containers orchestrated with docker-compose:
+A build of ZandrEA results in five Docker containers orchestrated by docker-compose:
-- `ea-rest` is the core REST server component that houses all of the EA functionality, and wraps it with a REST server.
+- `ea-rest` is the core REST server component that houses all the EA functionality and wraps it with a REST server.
 - `ea-webapp` is a React single page (web) application to serve as the user interface and front end.
 - `ea-bacnet` is the Python bacnet code to collect data from bacnet devices and push it to the REST server
 - `ea-proxy` is a Traefik server running as a reverse proxy for the `ea-rest` and `ea-webapp` containers.